rust-project-primer/book/src/testing/dynamic-analysis.md

 ---
 In this article, Herb Sutter discusses the safety issues C++ has.
-While this is not directly relevant to Rust, he does make a good point about the fact that there is good tooling to catch a lot of issues (sanitiziers, for example) and that they should be more widely used, even by projects that use languages that are safer by design, such as Rust.
+While this is not directly relevant to Rust, he does make a good point about the fact that there is good tooling to catch a lot of issues (sanitizers, for example) and that they should be more widely used, even by projects that use languages that are safer by design, such as Rust.
 While some consider C++ to be [defective](https://yosefk.com/c++fqa/defective.html), with the right tooling a